Resources for Teachers and Educators

 See how your drinking water is made, and watch 5-10 minute videos to learn more about the treatment process to make your Clackamas River water drinkable.
 Click here for more information, and to view the Virtual Treatment Plant Tour videos.

-During the time of COVID-19 the Clackamas River Water Providers will be offering videos of two of our most popular water-related classroom presentations.
-Source to the Tap where you can find out how much water is on our earth and how much of it is available for drinking water and the Enviroscape® Watershed/Nonpoint Source Model where you can learn how the things we all do every day affects the health of our Clackamas River Watershed.
+The Clackamas River Water Providers are offering two of our most popular water-related classroom presentations virtually.
+Source to the Tap where you can find out how much water is on our earth and how much of it is available for drinking water.
+Enviroscape® Watershed/Nonpoint Source Model where you can learn how the things we all do every day affects the health of our Clackamas River Watershed.

 STORIES FOR A LIVING STREAM CD/VIDEOS/ZOOM with Master Storyteller, Will Hornyak.